 Now, there are additional safety precautions in place to minimize the spread of the virus and to protect everyone involved.
-These precautions include the use of effective PPE, stringent disinfection practices, visitor restrictions, active screening, and more.
+These precautions include using effective PPE, stringent disinfection practices, visitor restrictions, active screening, and more.

-In December 2020, the first vaccine in Ontario was administered to a personal support worker that currently works in a LTC facility.
+In December 2020, the first vaccine in Ontario was administered to a personal support worker working in an LTC facility.
 As the vaccine continues to roll out, those at higher risk, healthcare workers, and Indigenous communities are first in line for dosages.

 The province of Ontario is currently offering a $5000 incentive for new PSW graduates in order to increase employment in LTC homes and home community centres.
 This incentive is given in exchange for a six-month commitment to working for an eligible long-term care facility or home.